jgranstrom/sass-extract-loader/README.md

 ```

 The resulting module will be a plain JSON object containing the extracted variables and their values.
 For detailed documentation on the structure and semantics of the response head over to the documentation for [sass-extract](https://github.com/jgranstrom/sass-extract).

+## Options

+All options available for `node-sass` can be passed to the loader with any of the available methods for webpack.

+An example is including a path for resolving imports such as `const styleVariables = require('sass-extract-loader?{"includePaths": ["./foobar"]}!./style.scss');`.

 ## Examples